Teen girls rescued, 30 suspects arrested in US marshals sting - NewsBreak

 The operation took place in the New Orleans area from October to Dec.
 24, 2021.

-According to a press release, one recovered teen was 16, and was found living with several adults.$5 million bond for woman charged with murder of Cleveland police officer
+According to a press release, one recovered teen was 16, and was found living with several adults.

 A 14-year-old was rescued from a motel with a 17-year-old girl and a 15-year-old girl.
 Investigators believe they may have been sex trafficking victims.
 The teens told police they were in another motel room with adult men who left them stranded.